CollinAlpert/Java2DB/README.md

 To check if a column's values are unique in a table, use the `hasDuplicates` method provided by the `BaseService`.
 It will return `true` if there is at least one duplicate value and false if all the values are unique.

 ### Programmability

 The `DBConnection` class offers the possibility to call a stored procedure and a function.
 Simply use the `callStoredProcedure` or `callFunction` method, respectively and pass in the class you would like the result mapped to.
-Using the `@Ignore` annotation will also work with these kinds of calls.
+Using the `@Ignore` annotation or the `transient` modifier will also work with these kinds of calls.
 Please make sure your class has an empty constructor.

 ### Asynchronous operations